 \section{Introduction}

-In \cite{Mo78}, Montesinos proved that any oriented 4-dimensional 2-handlebody is a 3-fold simple cover of $B^4$ branched over a ribbon surface.
-In \cite{Pi95}, based on this result and on covering moves for 3-manifolds (see \cite{Pi91}), the first author proved that every closed connected oriented PL 4-mani\-fold $M$ is a four-fold simple cover of $S^4$ branched over an immersed locally flat PL surface, possibly having a finite number of transversal double points.
-Then, in \cite{IP02} the double points of the branch set were shown to be removable after stabilizing the covering with an extra fifth sheet, in order to get an embedded locally flat PL surface.
+In \cite{Mo78}, Montesinos proved that any oriented 4-dimensional 2-handlebody is a 3-fold simple covering of $B^4$ branched over a ribbon surface.
+In \cite{Pi95}, based on this result and on covering moves for 3-manifolds (see \cite{Pi91}), the first author proved that every closed connected oriented PL 4-mani\-fold $M$ is a four-fold simple covering of $S^4$ branched over an immersed locally flat PL surface, possibly having a finite number of transversal double points.
+Subsequently, Iori and Piergallini \cite{IP02} showed that the double points of the branch set can be removed after stabilizing the covering with an extra fifth sheet, in order to get an embedded locally flat PL surface.
 This partially solves Problem 4.113 (A) of Kirby's list \cite{Ki95}, but it is still unknown whether double points of the branch set can be removed without stabilization.